luzhang06/AzureMachineLearningGallery/tutorial/tutorial2-create-your-component-draft.md

 tags:
   Tutorial:
 ```
+> [!Note]
-[Note] Name is the unique identifier across all components.
+> Name is the unique identifier across all components.
 Currently, name only accept letters, numbers and '-._'.

+> [!Note]
-[Note] Currently, Azure Machine Learning Component only support __CommandComponent__.
+> Currently, Azure Machine Learning Component only support __CommandComponent__.
 The `schema` and `type` settings are fixed values right now to support CommandComponent.

 #### Step 2 - Interface.
 Interface is the central place to define the inputs and outputs of a component.
 For our case, we need to define 2 kinds of input: data and model parameters, and 2 output: model file and evaluation result.